faasm/faasm/README.md

 - `faasmGetInput()` - allows functions to retrieve their input data
 - `faasmSetOutput()` - this allows functions to return output data to the caller
 - `faasmChainFunction()` - this allows one function to invoke others
+- `faasmAwaitCall()` - waits for a chained function invocation to finish
 - `faasmReadState()` and `writeState()` - allows functions to read/ write key/value state
 - `faasmReadStateOffset()` and `faasmWriteStateOffset()` - allows functions to read/ write at specific points in existing state (e.g. updating a subsection of an array)